Black River History

 In the 1890's the Leydens installed a plant (fed by logwood) to generate electricity, and Waterloo has the distinction of being the first house in Jamaica to have electric lights (1893).

 The Leydens were also involved in designing the town, and established in Black River one of Jamaica's first department stores.
-TP Leyden and William Farquharson, partners in a local shipping company, were two of the richest men in Jamaica in their time.
-TP Leyden was known for his benevolence to the poor.
+JW Leyden and William Farquharson, partners in a local shipping company, were two of the richest men in Jamaica in their time.

 My grandmother told me of Jewish families who established successful businesses in Black River as they fled anti-Semitism in Europe in the early 1900's.
 Some changed their surnames to disguise their heritage - Isaacs became Iver, Levi became Levy.